DorkOS

 Monorepo Structure

-DorkOS is organized as a Turborepo monorepo with npm workspaces:
+DorkOS is a Turborepo monorepo with five apps and nine shared packages:

 interface Transport {